mattdesl/keyframes/README.md

 ### `keyframes.get(timeStamp[, radius])`

 Gets the nearest keyframe to the specified time stamp.
-If `radius` is not a number, it give whichever keyframe is closest.
+If `radius` is not a number, it gives whichever keyframe is closest.
 If `radius` is a number, it will only find results that are within the given radius, and otherwise return null.

 If it can't find any keyframes, null is returned.